Skip to main content

 Career path and progression

-With experience, you could work on more complex and high-profile cases.
+With experience and further training, you could work on more complex and high-profile cases.

-You could specialise in a particular area, like working with children, providing consular services or advising international students at a university.
+You might also specialise in a particular area, like working with children, providing consular services or advising international students at a university.

 Current opportunities